Welcome to the site of Building Bridges,

 The political fight for control of the New York State Senate is extremely tense

 right now.
 Polling shows it could go either way.
-Big hedge fund managers
+Big hedge fund managers and big real estate moguls are spending millions to win it for Republicans.

 Another critical vote that deserves your attention is Proposal 1, a sham of an

 amendment which would enshrine gerrymandering in New York’s constitution.
+Make sure you vote NO on Prop 1.

 Sincerely,